How to cast the Meta Oculus Quest 2 and Pro to a TV, PC, iOS, or Android

 Now, because you’ll be spitting out a highly compressed version of your Quest and then beaming that across in yet another compressed stream, the quality might look chunky on lower-end networks.
-In this case, the USB-C or Lightning to HDMI adaptor might be your best shot.
+The USB-C or Lightning to HDMI adaptor might be your best shot in this case.

 On Android, you’ll need the Google Home app to get this functionality working with your Chromecast.
-From here, just touch and hold the ’tile’ that you want the screen on.
-From here, you can hit ‘Cast’ and then ‘Cast Screen’.
+From here, touch and hold the ’tile’ that you want the screen on.
+From here, you can hit ‘Cast’ and then ‘Cast Screen.’

-Again, due to compression, it’s not going to look its best, but at least with Android phones, there’s no need for weird adapters and you can just use any USB-C dongle adapter.
+Again, due to compression, it won’t look its best, but at least with Android phones, there’s no need for weird adapters, and you can use any USB-C dongle adapter.

 If you click on a product link on this page we may earn a small affiliate commission.